Frequently Asked Questions (FAQs)

 The Master’s programmes offered by the University are eligible for education loans from major banks, as per respective bank policies.

 The stipend for Doctoral Scholars is INR 75,000 per month for four years or whenever the scholar completes their Doctoral Programme, whichever is earlier, subject to acceptable progress and academic performance.
-Please refer to the Prospectus for more details.
+Please refer to the Prospectus for 2026 for more details.

 There are no fees for the Doctoral Programme.
 Doctoral Scholars get a stipend of INR 75,000 per month for four years or whenever the scholar completes their doctoral programme, whichever is earlier, subject to acceptable progress and academic performance.
 It can be extended to a fifth year if the Supervisor and Research Committee approve the extension on the submission of a viable completion plan for the fifth year.
-Please refer to the Prospectus for more details.
+Please refer to the Prospectus for 2026 for more details.

 Accommodation & Transport